Egypt pursues criminal investigation into Egyptian academic studying in Italy

 “I want to remind the Egyptian authorities that EU relations with third countries rely on respect for human rights and civil rights as confirmed by many resolutions approved by the European Parliament,” the president of European Parliament, David Sassoli, told a news conference on Wednesday.

-Reporting by Amina Ismail; Editing by Frances Kerry
+Reporting by Amina Ismail and Ahmed Mohamed Hassan; Editing by Frances Kerry and Mike Collett-White